garygriswold/Bible.js/Docs/AudioPlayer_TestPlan.md

 7. UI Scrub Bar Interaction - User can change place in current chapter, by dragging the scrub bar thumb to any location in scrub bar.
 If verse start position data is available, the verse number displays in a bubble above the scrub bar thumb as it is dragged showing the user the audio location of each verse.

-8. UI Text Cursor - While Play, the App might display a cursor that highlights the current verse being read.
-This cursor, could be a highlighting of the verse, or a bar to the left and/or right of the text.
-(This cursor idea might be more difficult that other features because it requires interaction between a native audio player and the Text displayed by JS code, but it is possible).
-(See YouVersion for example)
+8. UI Text Cursor - While Audio play, the App will do an animated scroll of the text verse by verse for those Audio Bibles where verse information is available.

 9. UI Scrub Bar Verse Number Interaction - If the verse start position is available, the playing starts at the beginning of the verse where the thumb was released.

 10. UI Scrub Thumb Release, no verse position - If verse position data is not available, play starts a few seconds before where the thumb is released.

 11. UI Scrub Bar Next Chapter - If the scrub bar is dragged all of the way to the right, the play jumps to the start of the next chapter.

 12. UI Button Sizes - For ease of use, it would be good for the buttons and thumb to be close to 3/8 in or at least 1/4 in in size.

 Background Play
 ---------------

 1. Lock Button - When the User clicks the Pause of Stop button, the audio stops.
 But, when the user clicks the Lock button, the screen goes dark, and the audio continues to play.

 2. Home Button - When the user navigates to another App without stopping the audio, the audio continues to play.